htcf/docs/docs/storage/index.md

 #### Recommendations

 * No important source code, scripts, libraries, executables should be kept in `/scratch`
-* Do not make symlinks from your home directory to folders in `/scratch`
+* Do not make symlinks from the home directory to folders in `/scratch`

 ### Sharing Files Publicly